MotoGP: Jorge Lorenzo wins at Mugello to extend lead

 "I was focused and I made no mistakes at all.
 Little by little I gained confidence and was able to open up a big gap."

 Crutchlow and Rossi - who could be team-mates at Ducati next season - were fighting for sixth place for most of the race but both were able to pass Nicky Hayden on the final lap after he was shoved wide by Stefan Bradl, who finished fourth.

-Stoner - who crashed out on the final lap of the German Grand Prix last weekend - again had problems, running wide on lap 10 and rejoining the race back in 10th place.
+Stoner - - again had problems, running wide on lap 10 and rejoining the race back in 10th place.

 He was able to fight back into eighth but now faces a tough fight to defend his title before he retires at the end of the year.